Gemination

 In phonetics and phonology, gemination (/ˌdʒɛmᵻˈneɪʃən/; from Latin geminatio 'doubling', itself from gemini 'twins'), or consonant lengthening, is an articulation of a consonant for a longer period of time than that of a singleton consonant.
 It is distinct from stress.
 Gemination is represented in many writing systems by a doubled letter and is often perceived as a doubling of the consonant.
 Some phonological theories use 'doubling' as a synonym for gemination, while others describe two distinct phenomena.

 Consonant length is a distinctive feature in certain languages, such as Japanese.
 Other languages, such as Modern Greek, do not have word-internal phonemic consonant geminates.

 Consonant gemination and vowel length are independent in languages like Arabic, Japanese, Hungarian, Malayalam, and Finnish; however, in languages like Italian, Norwegian, and Swedish, vowel length and consonant length are interdependent.
 For example, in Norwegian and Swedish, a geminated consonant is always preceded by a short vowel, while an ungeminated consonant is preceded by a long vowel.
-In Italian, a geminate is always preceded by a short vowel, but a long vowel precedes a short consonant only if the vowel is stressed.
+In Italian, a vowel is long when in a stressed non-word-final open syllable; thus, a geminated consonant is always preceded by a short vowel since it closes the preceding syllable, while a long vowel is always followed by an ungeminated consonant.